Harish2004-sonwale/Cyber-Security/Task 8 - Working and Understanding VPN/README.md

-# Task 8 - Understanding VPNs
+# Task 8 - Working and Understanding VPN

 ## Objective
 To understand the role of VPNs in protecting privacy and secure communication through practical implementation and analysis.